-Humber is pleased to offer a Study Abroad/International Mobility Bursary of up to $2,500.00 to assist students who are completing part of their academic program abroad.
+Humber is pleased to offer a Study Abroad/Student Travel Bursary of up to $2,500.00 to assist students who are completing part of their academic program abroad.
 This bursary provides eligible students with financial support for an approved period of academic study or work placement outside of Canada.
 Learn more about the requirements and start your application today!

 To have a successful experience abroad and avoid financial stress, it’s wise to learn the value of the local currency and live within a budget whenever possible.
 You should also have a contingency plan for unexpected situations.
 The best way to prepare is to talk to students from your program who have returned from abroad about how much they spent, and to consult country travel websites, your trip coordinator, the International Centre, and your host institution about estimated expenses (as applicable).

 Before you travel, research different ways to carry and access money abroad -- such as credit card, debit card, travelers cheques, or cash – and decide which is best for you.
 Consider a combination in case one method fails.
 It’s always helpful to have some local cash or U.S. dollars on hand when you arrive to pay for local transportation and meals.

 If your signature is required for any official or legal document while you are away, consider making arrangements for a parents/relative/someone you trust to have “Power of Attorney” which will give them authority to sign documents on your behalf; create a budget and look for student travel discounts.